ToposInstitute/RelationalThinking-Book/_sources/chp3-schemas.md

 ```
 <br>

-And here's how we write this defintion in AlgebraicJulia:
+And here's how we write this definition in AlgebraicJulia:

 +++
 ```{code-cell}